 In reality, your project could get put on hold for a variety of reasons, from your Pro needing to wrap another job, to a damaged part that needs to be reordered before it can be installed.

 Downtime can drag out your project far longer than you first thought.
-You can help eliminate some of this with precise scheduling, waiting until everything arrives before you begin, and checking each box as it arrives to ensure everything is there, and nothing has broken during transit.
+You can help eliminate some of this with precise scheduling, waiting until everything arrives before you begin, and checking each box as it arrives to ensure everything is there and nothing broke during transit.

 What You’ll Do While the Work Goes On